 Sustained forward acceleration by impulse requires a sustained force.
 The object under acceleration must be continuously distorted in such a way that its centre of mass is continuously moved forward relative to its former self.
 It grows over time.
 However, it will never grow by much.
-It will hit quite a different problem long before it becomes significantly bigger than its original self.
+It will hit a different problem long before it becomes significantly bigger than its original self.

 As an object speeds up, the forward pressure wave of an energy impulse slows down.
 When an object is close to the speed of light, the forward impulse is reduced to almost a standstill.
 This is because the pressure wave moves with the aether.
 The forward motion of the object must be subtracted from the speed of the aether to arrive at the speed of the pressure wave.
-This is the same calculation that we do in order to calculate the speed of the aether inside the object.
+This is the same calculation that we do in order to calculate the speed of the aether inside an object.

-At speeds very close to the speed of light, the time required to transport energy onto the object under acceleration goes to infinity.
+At speeds very close to the speed of light, the time required to transport energy onto an object under acceleration goes to infinity.
 No matter how hard we push, the object never reaches light speed, because the final energy transfer required will never complete.
 This can be calculated as follows:

-The time required to push energy onto a particle is the sum of the time required to produce the forward pressure wave and the time required to produce the returning pressure wave.
+The time required to push energy onto a particle is the sum of the time required to complete the forward pressure wave and the time required to complete the returning pressure wave.
 Only when this whole process is completed do we have a complete transfer of energy.